klimbeta/klimbeta/docs/betacomp/Score/DifficultyScore/RouteDifficulty/RouteRiskScore.md

     - Climber’s chest too close to the wall to Look down at a Hold.
         - LookAt.MovementError(ChestTooClose)
 - JumpStart
-    - When performing a JumpStart, Climbers can’t see what the LoadingSurface is like.
+    - When performing a JumpStart, Climbers can’t see what the RouteSurface is like.

 ### Irreversible